For immediate release:

 April 28, 2015

-STATEHOUSE - Indiana House and Senate members have agreed on a revised version of legislation, co-sponsored by that will heighten awareness of human trafficking.
+STATEHOUSE - Indiana House and Senate members have agreed on a revised version of legislation that will heighten awareness of human trafficking.
 State Rep. Christina Hale (D-Indianapolis) co-sponsored the bill, which is now advancing to Indiana Gov. Mike Pence for final legislative action.

 Senate Bill 532 establishes the Human Trafficking prevention and Victim Assistance Fund to support human trafficking victim services and prevention programs.
 Law enforcement will be authorized to seize a person’s property, including a vehicle, which was used to participate in human trafficking or promote prostitution.